2022 Pacific typhoon season: Late season activity

 On October 11, a depression named Maymay by the PAGASA, formed off the coast of the Philippines.
 Maymay was rather short lived and dissipated the next day.
 Despite the depression being short-lived, two people were killed from the storm and the storm caused infrastructure and agricultural damage.
 On the next day, another tropical depression classified as 21W formed east of the Mariana Islands.
 21W was also short lived and never made landfall.
 On October 13, another tropical depression formed west of the Philippines in the South China Sea.
 The depression reached tropical storm status and was named Sonca by the JMA.

 Sonca made landfall in Quang Ngai Province, Vietnam and dissipated shortly after.
 10 fatalities were reported in the region due to the heavy precipitation from the storm.
 On the same day Sonca formed, another tropical depression formed in the Philippine Sea.
 The storm was named Nesat on October 15, as the storm passed just north of the island of Luzon.
 Nesat then entered the South China Sea where it intensified further into a typhoon.
 Nesat reached its peak intensity as a Category 2 typhoon and began losing its strength as it approached Vietnam.
 Nesat dissipated on October 20, off the coast of Hainan Island.
 During its lifespan, Nesat caused minor damage across the Philippines, Taiwan, Vietnam, and Hong Kong.
 No fatalities were reported.

-An aerial view of the damages in the province of Cavite due to Severe Tropical Storm Nalgae.
+An aerial view of the damages in the province of Cavite after the onslaught of Severe Tropical Storm Nalgae.

 On October 18, Tropical Storm Haitang formed after interacting with a non-tropical low and degenerating Tropical Depression 21W since October 14.
 Haitang was also short lived and became extratropical the next day.
 On the same day Haitang formed, another tropical depression formed south of Okinawa.
 The depression was classified as 25W as it headed west before it dissipated in the South China Sea without intensifying further.
 However, two reported deaths were reported from 25W in the Philippines.
 On October 26, a tropical depression formed in the Philippine Sea.
 As the system approached the Philippines, the JMA classified the low as a tropical storm where it named it Nalgae.